alexellis/actions-batch/README.md

 You'll need a Personal Access Token (PAT) with: delete_repo, repo, workflow, write:packages.

+You can download a binary from the [Releases page](https://github.com/alexellis/actions-batch/releases) or build it from source.

 ### Generate some ASCII art with your personal repo

 For a personal account using a hosted runner and a public repo: